British Speed Holes

 In late 2021, TTV started offering the first version of the flywheel with a new nitride coating.
 It is used a titanium, hard ceramic material applied as a vapor over metal alloy components.
 It hardens and protects surfaces from heat, scratches and overall wear.

-Here is how a few of the original plain designs were delivered.
+Below are few of the original plain designs with the nitride coating.
 You can see the non homogenous aesthetics of the coating over the surface of the flywheel.

 Having 1 flywheel nitrided is nearly the same price as doing 10 so makes sense to have them all done together to keep costs down for the customer."